AMIS-Services/code-cafe-20190520/quickstart-cloud-containers/Quickstart container in the Azure cloud.md

 Select /bin/bash and press Connect.

-And perform the same steps as you have locally to update the `db_user` password.
+And perform the same steps as you have locally to update the `db_user` password:

+`alter user db_user identified with mysql_native_password by 'secretuserpassword';`

 And log into PHPMyAdmin.
 You can find the url on the overview page of the dbadmin container.